 PMI is deductible from your income taxes (if you itemize) through 2016.
 Keep an eye on Congress to see whether it extends this, as it has done in the past.

 Property Tax Payments

 The amount you must pay to your local government in property taxes depends entirely on the state you live in.
 It tends, however, to run into the tens of thousands of dollars each year.
 (See state-by-state data collected by the Tax Foundation.)
 This can be a shocker if you don’t plan ahead (or if your lender doesn’t require you to pay this along with your mortgage payment).

 Fortunately, the bulk of these amounts are deductible from your federal income taxes.

 You wouldn’t want to go without insurance in case your home is damaged or destroyed by such things as fire, vandals, or other unpleasant surprises.
 What’s more, your lender probably won’t allow you to go without homeowners’ insurance.
 (It wants its collateral fully protected.)

-Average annual premiums range between around $530 and $2,000, according to the Insurance Information Institute.
+Average annual premiums range widely, from between around $576 to close to $2,000, according to Value Penguin.
 The exact amount depends on the state you live in and your home’s features and level of risk.

 Don’t forget also that your homeowners’ insurance will have a “deductible,” or amount that you must pay before collecting for damage, usually around $1,000.
 The higher the deductible, the lower your premiums.
 But you need to make sure to keep this amount on hand, so that you don’t wind up unable to collect on your insurance in the event of major damage.